Self-Organized Bioelectricity via Collective Pump Alignment: Toward a Physical Origin of Chemiosmosis: Methods

 The membrane potential $\Delta\phi$ arises from an imbalance of charges across the membrane, which has low ion permeability and acts as a capacitor\cite{lo2024bacterial}.
 It is defined as the difference between the net charges inside, $\mathcal{Q}^I_{\mathrm{net}}$, and outside, $\mathcal{Q}^E_{\mathrm{net}}$, the cell:

-where $n_i^{I/E}$ is the numbers of internal/external ions of type $i$, $z_i$ is the valence of ions $i$, and $C$ is the membrane capacitance.
+where $n_i^{I}$ and $n_i^{E}$ is the numbers of internal and external ions of type $i$, respectively, $z_i$ is the valence of ions $i$, and $C$ is the membrane capacitance.
 Assuming only ions $Q$ can transport across the membrane and other ions have no gradient,

 the net charges satisfy $\mathcal{Q}^I_{\mathrm{net}} = -\mathcal{Q}^E_{\mathrm{net}}$.
 With the total number $N_Q = n_Q^I + n_Q^E$, the membrane potential can be expressed as

 where $c^I = n_Q^I / V^I$ is the internal concentration of $Q$ and $c_0 = N_Q / (V^I+V^E)$ is the average concentration.
 Internal and external potentials relative to the membrane surface are then